patrickjuchli/basic-ftp/README.md

 `useTLS(options = undefined): Promise<Response>`

 Upgrade the existing control connection with TLS.
-You may provide options that are the same you'd use for [tls.connect()](https://nodejs.org/api/tls.html#tls_tls_connect_options_callback) in NodeJS.
+You may provide options that are the same you'd use for [tls.connect()](https://nodejs.org/api/tls.html#tls_tls_connect_options_callback) in Node.
 Remember to upgrade before you log in.
 Subsequently created data connections will automatically be upgraded to TLS reusing the session negotiated by the control connection.

 `login(user = "anonymous", password = "guest"): Promise<Response>`